toxeek/sysadmin-stuff/README.md

 5. ***hydra***
 6. ***wpscan***
 ___
-## **ENABLING GVM (which does OpenVas,etc.) will install a lot of services/utils, postgresql, redis, etc..
-You will need some good RAM and resoures available to run it [ in Beta/Stable state ]**

 #### [~] you can enable these nse nmap scripts: ***(see nse.cfg)***
 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "nse scripts")